pnbruckner/ha-illuminance/README.md

 ## Modes of operation
 Two modes are available: normal & simple.
-The desired mode is selected via the [configuration](#configuration-variables).

 ### Normal mode - Sun elevation
 This mode uses an algorithm from the US Naval Observatory[^1] for estimating sun illuminance based on the sun's elevation (aka altitude.)
 The maximum value is about 150,000 lx.
 Below is an example of what that might look like over a three day period.